Joshi-Ketaki/Joshi-Ketaki.github.io/_pages/projects.md

 1. Working on identifying opportunities and performance benefits for reordering independent asynchronous and synchronous system calls across accelerators.

 ## Standalone Control Plane Abstractions for Accelerators
-Motivating the need for GPUs as standalone resources in disaggregated systems and how asynchrnous system services will benefit direct accelerator-accelerator communication without going through the cPU.
+Motivating the need for GPUs as standalone resources in disaggregated systems and how asynchrnous system services will benefit direct accelerator-accelerator communication without going through the CPU.

 Projects at Yale:
 ======================